-E-learning Level Study Hours
+English Level L2 E-learning Level Study Hours Lectures 15 Seminar 15

-40% written and 20% oral exam, 20% term paper, 20% class attendance
+60% written exam, 20% term paper, 20% class attendance

-The aim of the course is to introduce students to the basic quantitative methods used in scientific research of media and communications through theoretical lectures and deepen the acquired theoretical knowledge about the methods of the seminar.
+There are two basic aims of course.
+First aim of the course is to introduce students to the basic quantitative methods used in scientific research of media and communications through theoretical lectures and deepen the acquired theoretical knowledge about the methods of the seminar.